Precihole Trepanning (BTA) Solutions

-Trepanning is a special process used to produce holes or circular grooves by using one or more cutters and revolving them around a center or core.
-Typically this operation is used when conventional machines are tooled up to do deep hole drilling.
-Usually in such cases, the machine power is less, so solid BTA drilling is not possible.
+Trepanning is a special operation used to produce holes or circular grooves by using one or more cutters and revolving them around a center or core, and it’s mainly used when conventional machines are tooled up to do deep hole drilling.
+Usually in such cases, the machine is less powerful, so BTA drilling is not possible.
 Trepanning is also used when a solid core is required.

 The trepanning operation is performed on a blank workpiece without any holes.
-The tool geometry allows cutting only on the circular section, whereas a solid core is left in the middle.
-This core can later be extracted for use.
+The tool geometry allows cutting only on the circular section whereas a solid core is left in the middle, and the core can later be extracted for use.

 Typically, only through-hole applications are advisable with trepanning since the core extraction can become troublesome in case of a blind hole.
 The tool covers a large range of diameters up to 500mm.
 There are limitations to the lower level of diameter that can be achieved with this process due to the geometry of the tool.